 How long does it take to see me for a consultation?

-It does generally take 4-6 weeks to see me for a consultation (although you can fast track if you are considering breast surgery by booking a $50 Vectra simulation with my Practice Manager Jessica).
+It generally take 6-8 weeks to see me for a consultation (although you can fast track if you are considering breast surgery by booking a $100 Vectra simulation with my Practice Manager Jessica and the cost can be rebated against my consultation fee).

 It then takes another 4-8 weeks to secure a date for surgery, and a little longer in the second half of the year when everyone seems to want surgery and to recover in time for Christmas!